 A city that's filled with culture and history that stretches back to Roman times.
 London is one of the most visited cities in the world.
 From Buckingham Palace to the Tower of London and Big Ben, this city has famous landmarks aplenty.
 But, have you ever wondered what else might be hiding within this ancient city's walls?
-What some of London's more unusual, strange, and unique attractions might be?
+Which one of London's attraction are more unusual, strange, and unique?
 Check out these 7 special attractions to add to your must-see list!

 1. Highgate Cemetery

 All aboard the Hogwarts Express, waiting for you at Platform 9 & 3/4!
 For Harry Potter fans, Kings Cross Station is a must-visit location!
 The station was used as a shooting location for the Harry films and became a permanent ode to the fantasy classic in 2012.
 As a London landmark, make sure you have plenty of time blocked to visit the magical trolley spot and the Harry Potter Shop!